panevain/CS5744_TransitFlow/content/detailed-design/back-end-design.md

 weight = 2
 +++

 Server architectures are crucial in defining the efficiency, scalability, and reliability of web applications.
 The architecture for the proposed system is designed to handle requests efficiently, manage data securely, and provide a flexible structure for future expansion.
-The system's architecture is composed of several key components: Server, API, Cache, DatabaseConnection, ClientFormatter, and AdminWebApp.
+The system's architecture is composed of several key components: Server, API, Cache, DatabaseConnection, and ClientFormatter.
 Each component plays a vital role in the system's overall functionality.

 ### Server